 Also, be sure to adjust the number of photos that would likely be included in a sponsored post.
 The default number is 1 for the calculator, but you will likely include more than that for a sponsored post.
 I usually set the number to 3 or 4, which doubles or triples what I “should” charge.

-Currently, I charge around $400 a blog post which always includes social shares.
-I’ve gone as low as $200 for a quick and easy post when my calendar was empty, and as high as $575 for a quick turnaround post at Christmas time (when budgets are bigger).
-That’s with around 30K monthly page views in the parenting niche, 5K Instagram followers, 7K Twitter followers (with almost no engagement there btw), and 700 Facebook followers.
+I charged around $400 for a blog post plus social shares.
+I’d gone as low as $200 for a quick and easy post when my calendar was empty, and as high as $575 for a quick turnaround post at Christmas time (when budgets are bigger).

 For fun, I put in my blog numbers to Social Blue Book to see what it suggests.
 I found I actually need to try increasing my rate, as this is about what I charge and doesn’t include social shares!
 And, like I mentioned, Social Bluebook is on the low end.

 Ways to charge brands more